voilawalla/routes-sheet/README.md

 homepage.
 All `Post`-related routes will go in the `posts` controller and all `Tag`-related routes will go in the `tags` controller.

-These are the operations we want to support for posts:
+These are features (roughly equivilent to the routes you'll need) your app should offer:

-1. Show me all posts
+1. Show all posts
-2. Show me a particular post
+2. Show a particular post (by id)
 3. Create a new post
 4. Edit an existing post
 5. Delete an existing post

-We want to support the operation for tags: "Show me all posts with a given tag."
+6. Show all posts with a given tag. (what will this URL look like? which controller will include this route?)

 Tags will be created via the `Post`-creation form.